-In a literal sense, he never grew soft: he started out that way, with early rooms of torn, scattered rubber.
+In a literal sense, he never grew soft: he started out that way, with early rooms of torn, scattered rubber, where a scatter piece by Carl Andre ran to ball bearings.
 However, unlike the sphere, the newer pieces never try to stand in one's way.
 They may even pass as wheelchair accessible.
 Two dark sheets of different heights cling to a long, narrow chamber's facing walls.
 Other vertical sheets press against one another, so that the object's top rises and falls like a wave, or volumes sit nearby in utter discreteness, and yet they may start as identical blocks, differing only in orientation.
 In the largest 2006 assemblage, walls of varied heights and lengths divide a room like checkout counter aisles or the world's easiest maze, and who cares if cash registers do not appear at the end to take debit cards?

 Note the openness to sight: these walls, which rise roughly to one's waist, disguise the flow of the space but without obviously imposing on one's view.
 The two sheets clinging to gallery walls disguise nothing but their nature.
 One looks a second time to see whether they have thickness or merely the optical depth of abstract painting directly on a wall.
 Serra keeps structuring one's experience through mass and illusion, but this time he wants you up close and not chased away.
 I miss the wildness and terror of earlier work, but somehow such heavy, inanimate objects still stay one step ahead of me.